-Standby electric generators can provide you with an extra sense of security in our unpredictable weather and occasional outages.
+Standby electric generators can provide you with an extra sense of security in our unpredictable weather and occasional power outages.
 We understand a generator can be a convenient source of power around your home or business.
-We ask that for the safety of you and our personnel, the generator is installed and used safely.
+We ask that for the safety of you and our personnel, all generators be installed and used safely.

 To protect yourself and your family, read and follow the safety instructions provided by the manufacturer.
 Before purchasing a generator, please consider how you will use it.
 Knowing how your generator will be used will help determine the correct size and type of generator to purchase.
 Once you purchase your generator, you will need to know how and where to install it properly.

 Please notify the MEC office at (406) 541-4433 or (800) 352-5200 if you have a generator installed on your premises.
 This will be noted on your account for the safety of our lineman in outage situations.

-Portable gas or diesel driven generators are designed to be used for appliances with cord connected to them.
+Portable gas or diesel generators are designed to provide temporary power to electrical devices where electrical service is not available.
 They can be quite convenient to use in remote locations, such as camping sites or construction areas.
-Typically, these are not designed to provide enough electricity to power your whole home and are not designed to be connected to your home’s wiring system.
+Portable generators are not designed to provide enough electricity to power your whole home and are not designed to be connected to your home’s wiring system.
 Overloading a portable generator can cause damage the generator and connected devices by delivering lower than optimal voltages.
 Do not attempt to connect these devices to your electrical panel.
 NEVER operate a portable generator inside a building as carbon monoxide poisoning may occur.

 Backfeeding — A Dangerous Condition